Tracial states on groupoid $C^*$-algebras and essential freeness: Preliminaries

 Let $\G$ be a locally compact Hausdorff and \'{e}tale groupoid, and $\|\cdot\|_\nu$ be a $C^*$-norm on $C_c(\G)$ dominating the reduced $C^*$-norm.

 \begin{defn} A \emph{tracial state} on the groupoid $C^*$-algebra $C^*_\nu(\G)$ is a state $\tau: C^*_\nu(\G) \to \CC$ satisfying $\tau(ab) = \tau(ba)$ for any $a,b \in C^*_\nu(\G)$. \end{defn}

-Given a tracial state $\tau$ on the groupoid $C^*$-algebra $C^*_\nu(\G)$, then $\tau|_{C_0(\Gz)}$ is a state on $C_0(\Gz)$, which corresponds to a (positive) probability Radon measure $\mu$ on $\Gz$ according to the Riesz representation theorem.
-In other word, we have
+If $\tau$ is a tracial state on the groupoid $C^*$-algebra $C^*_\nu(\G)$, then $\tau|_{C_0(\Gz)}$ is a state on $C_0(\Gz)$, which corresponds to a (positive) probability Radon measure $\mu$ on $\Gz$ according to the Riesz representation theorem.
+In other words, we have

-Such $\mu$ is called the \emph{associated measure} to $\tau$ and also denoted by $\mu_\tau$, which is invariant (see \cite[Lemma 4.1]{LR19} for the reduced case while the general is similar) in the following sense.
+We call $\mu$ the \emph{measure associated} to $\tau$ and we also denote this measure by $\mu_\tau$.
+It is actually invariant in the following sense (see, \emph{e.g.}, \cite[Lemma 4.1]{LR19}):